 Graduation applications are only good for one semester.
 If you applied any other semester and did NOT graduate then you will need to re-apply to graduate.

 Graduation Applications deadlines can be found at: http://registrar.wvu.edu/

-Engineering [Tracks 1, 2, or 3] students wishing to change their major (outside engineering) must complete a Transfer Request Form, obtain the advisor's signature, and submit the completed form to the Fundamentals of Engineering Program Office, Room G-109 ESB.
+Engineering [Tracks 1, 2, or 3] students wishing to change their major (outside engineering) must complete a FEP change of major request.

-Students, who are not in the fundamental of engineering program (engineering track 1, 2, or 3), wishing to change their major must complete a Transfer Request Form, obtain the advisor's signature, and submit the completed form to the Office of Student Services, Room 141 ESB.
+Students, who are not in the fundamental of engineering program (engineering track 1, 2, or 3), wishing to change their major must complete a Transfer Request Form and submit the completed form to the Office of Student Services, Room 141 ESB.

 Students wishing to register for more than 20 credit hours in one semester (14 credit hours in Summer Sessions) must obtain prior permission from the advisor and the Academic Standards Committee member.
 The completed Course Over-Load Permission Form must be submitted to the Office of Student Services, Room 141 ESB, for the approval of the Associate Dean for Academic Affairs.

 Courses taken at other universities or colleges that are accepted at WVU as open credit may be substituted as WVU courses by completing the Course Substitution Request.
-After obtaining the approval of the advisor, Academic Standards Committee member, and the Department Chairman, the Course Substitution Request must be submitted to the Office of Student Services, Room 141 ESB, for the approval of the Associate Dean for Academic Affairs.
+After obtaining the approval of the advisor and the Department Chairman, the Course Substitution Request must be submitted to the Office of Student Services, Room 141 ESB, for the approval of the Associate Dean for Academic Affairs.

 - For non-WVU courses, include a course description.